 Very simply, the user downloads an app, which can be anything from a utility app, such as a calculator or torch app, to a game or other tempting download.
 The app itself has features built in which conduct activity in the background on behalf of the user.
 This can include clicking on ads in the app, or converting impressions (views) on ads in the app into clicks.

-- The user downloads an app to their device
+- The user downloads an infected app to their device

-- This app has a system built in which creates many clicks (spam clicking) normally on ads, or allows an external device to click within the app
+- This app has code built in which creates many clicks (spam clicking) normally on ads, or allows an external device to click within the app

-- All ad clicks are assigned to the developer or click spammer with the hope that, if there is an in-app purchase or ad click, the developer gets the payout
+- All ad clicks are assigned to the developer or click spammer and if there is an unrelated download from the app store, or if there is an in-app purchase or ad click, the developer gets the pay out

 - Besides defrauding marketers of their ad spend, click spam also distorts click data, often making certain platforms look much more effective than they are